Pioneer 11: Scientific instruments

 Pioneer 11 has one additional instrument more than Pioneer 10, a flux-gate magnetometer.

 Mission profile

 Launch and trajectory

-The Pioneer 11 probe was launched on April 6, 1973 at 02:11:00 UTC, by the National Aeronautics and Space Administration from Space Launch Complex 36A at Cape Canaveral, Florida aboard an Atlas-Centaur launch vehicle, with a Star-37E propulsion module.
-Its twin probe, Pioneer 10, had been launched a year earlier on March 3, 1972.
+The Pioneer 11 probe was launched on April 6, 1973, at 02:11:00 UTC, by the National Aeronautics and Space Administration from Space Launch Complex 36A at Cape Canaveral, Florida aboard an Atlas-Centaur launch vehicle, with a Star-37E propulsion module.
+Its twin probe, Pioneer 10, had been launched on March 3, 1972.